ericclack/python-text-adventure/doc/part2.rst

 Now we have a lot of what we need to add our different rooms or locations to the game.

-For each location you need to create a template that looks like this:
+For each location you need to create a function that looks like this:

 .. code:: python